borntofrappe/Practice-Front-End-Web-Development/CodePenChallenge Pong/README.md

 - [x] create a disk which is to be animated as the puck for the game
 - [x] when the game is being played, move the disk left and right, top and bottom, continuously
-- [ ] when hitting a border of the window, change the direction of the movement (maybe in an interval, changing the direction by 35-45°)
+- [x] when hitting a border of the window, change the direction of the movement (maybe in an interval, changing the direction by 35-45°)
-- [ ] specify the previous behavior solely for the top and bottom borders of the window, as well as the paddles on the left and right
+- [x] specify the previous behavior solely for the top and bottom borders of the window, as well as the paddles on the left and right
-- [ ] when hitting the left or right borders, without hitting the paddles, increase the point of the opposite side by 1, restart the game
+- [x] when hitting the left or right borders, without hitting the paddles, increase the point of the opposite side by 1, restart the game

+## Notes